prakritidev/prakritidev.github.io/content/FinanceKernal/Trading System - Low Level System Design (Data scrapper).md

 draft:
 tags: []
 ---
-Yes, exactly!
-Here's a more structured breakdown of what you can do:

 ### **1. Create a Well-Defined Folder Structure for S3**
 The idea is to organize the data into a hierarchy that is easy to query and retrieve later.
 The folder structure should follow a pattern that makes it clear where the data for each stock symbol is and which date it corresponds to.